Let’s face it: life can be utterly hectic. Sometimes you see other happy couples and wonder, what are they doing right?

 At least once a month, shift outside of your routine and make sure to have a date night.
 See a concert, try a new restaurant, go to a museum, or have an indoor game night as a couple.
 Go on a romantic picnic, just the two of you.
+If you have more time, go on a romantic getaway.
 Creating new learning experiences together strengthens your bond and builds lasting happy memories.

 3. Happy couples know that it’s okay to fly solo